Retirement planning

 Do not ignore compounding

 Compounding can make earlier contributions more powerful, but projections are still estimates.
-Investment returns are not guaranteed, inflation changes purchasing power, and future tax rules or benefits may change.
+Investment returns are not guaranteed.
+Inflation changes purchasing power, and future tax rules or benefits may change.

 The Compound Interest Calculator is useful for isolating the effect of time, return, and regular contributions.